sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/advanceLogic.rst

 Conditional
 --------------

 ``Conditional`` is mostly used to show and hide components based on rules.
-There are two ways to apply conditional namely simple and advance.
+There are two ways to apply conditional namely, simple and advance.

-For example:

-- In Simple conditions the user needs to choose from the given or available options.
+- For Simple conditions, the user needs to choose from the given or available options.

   .. figure:: ../../../_assets/web-app/ConditionSimple.PNG
       :alt: web-app
       :width: 90%

-- For Advance conditions the user needs to enter custom javascript code.
-The user must assign the variable names "show" to a boolean result."
+- For Advance conditions, the user needs to enter custom javascript code.
+The user must assign the variable names ``show`` to a boolean result.

   .. figure:: ../../../_assets/web-app/ConditionAdvance.PNG
       :alt: web-app